Workiva/over_react/snippets/README.md

 ## Available Code Snippets

-Below is a list of all available Dart 2 builder-compatible over_react snippets and their<br>
-triggers for Webstorm/IntelliJ and VS Code.
+Below is a list of all available over_react snippets and their Triggers for Webstorm/IntelliJ and VS Code.

 | Trigger | Content |
 | -------: | ------- |